espocrm/documentation/user-guide/reports.md

 Provides an ability to filter records that don't meet specified criteria.
 E.g. listing accounts that don't have any opportunity with Closed Won or Closed Lost status.

+Note: It's recommended to avoid using NOT group if possible, using filters 'Not Equals', 'None of', etc. instead.
+NOT group can negatively effect on a report performance and memory usage.

 ![NOT group](https://raw.githubusercontent.com/espocrm/documentation/master/_static/images/user-guide/reports/filter-not.png)

 ### Complex Expression